-All print material in Special Collections is cataloged in the ExLibris.
+All print material in Distinctive Collections is cataloged in the ExLibris.
 Information about archival records, collections of personal papers, business records, political papers, and oral histories is provided through the use of finding aids, many of which are available online.
-Many of our finding aids are also cataloged in the ExLibris; a search for these cataloged finding aids can be combined with a search for print materials in the HELIN system.
+Many of our finding aids are also cataloged in the ExLibris; a search for these cataloged finding aids can be combined with a search for print materials in the system.
 Enter a keyword in the search box to information about and in the collections.
 If you don’t find what you are looking for, contact us for further assistance.

 We are open 9:00 a.m.- 4:00 p.m., Monday through Friday.
-Special Collections is closed weekends and State recognized holidays.
+Distinctive Collections is closed weekends and State recognized holidays.
 Please note that the Reading Room is open by appointment only during summer months, June through August.

-The Special Collections Unit is located on the second floor of the Robert L. Carothers Library.
+The Distinctive Collections Unit is located on the second floor of the Robert L. Carothers Library.
 Entry to the Reading Room is adjacent to the central staircase.
 For directions and parking information, please see Maps and Directions to URI.